openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 * Insert new sensor (only if replacing)
 * Put transmitter into sensor
+* **Wait 15 minutes** before starting sensor so xDrip can initialize communication with the new transmitter
 * Start sensor (only if replacing)

    -> Near the bottom of the screen `Warm Up x,x hours left` must be displayed after a few minutes.

-   -> If there is no time specification after a few minutes stop and restart the sensor.
+-> If your transmitter serial no. does not start with 8G and there is no time specification after a few minutes stop and restart the sensor.
 * Restart collector (system status - if not replacing sensor}
 * Do not turn original Dexcom receiver (if used) back on before xDrip+ shows first readings.
 * Long press the red xDrip+ blood drop icon on the main screen to disable the `Source Wizard Button`.